Atlinx/AP-Calculus-BC/pages/Mistakes.md

 ## Extrema

 > **NOTE:**
-> You should know that existence of [[Second Derivative Test]] because even though the [[First Derivative Test]] is guaranteed to work, College Board still wants you to know how to use second derivative test.
+> You should know that existence of [[Second Derivative Test]] because even though the [[First Derivative Test]] is guaranteed to work, College Board still expects you to know how to use second derivative test.

 ## Continuity